uehaj/buffalo-wifirouter-control/README.md

 You can control your devices, e.g. PC, smartphone, smart speakers, Game devices like Nintendo switch, or any devices connect to the internet throught your Buffalo WiFi router.

-One requirement for the devices to be controled is, those devices's IP Addresses are be fixed because IP-Filter rules of Buffalo settions distinguishes devices with its IP addresse
+One requirement for the devices to be controled is, those devices's IP Addresses should be fixed because IP-Filter rules of Buffalo settings distinguishes devices with its IP addresses.
-s.
-But fix ip address with DHCP setting is easy.

 # Setup